– updated

 No Country for Old Men (Cormac McCarthy 2005)

-A deadly no country for old men; the state of the modern world.
+A deadly no country for old men, the state of the modern world through the layered, violent chase of illegal money and old justice.
 No Country for Old Men Folio edition cover, illustrated by Gérard DuBois

 Happening (Annie Ernaux 1999)